mitchell-reynolds/mitchell-reynolds.github.io/_posts/2022-03-30-Why-Eudaimonia-And-Zen.md

 [Eudaimonia](https://en.wikipedia.org/wiki/Eudaimonia) translates roughly into happiness in ancient Greek.
 However, the deeper meaning is human flourishing.
-Aristotle in Nichomachean Ethics starts his lecture with the argument that most things have a function and the function for humans is to achieve the highest state of human flourishing in accordance with reason.
+Aristotle in Nicomachean Ethics starts his lecture with the argument that most things have a function and the function for humans is to achieve the highest state of human flourishing in accordance with reason.
 This pursuit is for its own sake.